jamesturk/jellyfish-testdata-OBSOLETE/README.md

-Test data for strfry string comparison and phonetic encoding algorithms.
+Test data for jellyfish string comparison and phonetic encoding algorithms.